 Impact (Assessment, Recording and Reporting)

 Recording – Each child has their own topic book where History is recorded.
 In EYFS recording of Understanding of the world is on Tapestry.
-KS1 also use this platform for practical activities.
 Teachers will plan opportunities for children to record in a variety of ways.
-Children will also be asked to complete a concept map to what they know at the start of topic and then add to this as the end of the topic to show knowledge gained.
+Children will also be asked to complete a concept map to show what they know at the start of topic and then add to this as the end of the topic to show knowledge gained.
 The subject leader will monitor the recording of History through:

-The class teacher will assess children’s work in history by making informal judgements through observations during each history lesson.
-Teachers to mark history work in accordance with the Marking Policy, through conferencing.
+Assessment - The class teacher will assess children’s work in history by making informal judgements through observations during each History lesson.
+Teachers to mark History work in accordance with the Marking Policy, through conferencing.
 Teachers feedback of children’s work is to be related to the History and develop historical skills and knowledge.
 Teachers to gather evidence of a child’s understanding using written recording but also through discussion, questioning, drama and any other techniques that can show a child’s understanding.